 - Check the use-by date on the packet to make sure it hasn’t expired.

 - Tear along the serrated edge of the wrapper (don’t use your teeth as this can damage the condom).

-- Make sure the condom is the right way up – generally this means the rolled up part of the condom is on the outside, so it will unroll easily as your move your hand down your cock.
+- Make sure the condom is the right way up – generally this means the rolled up part of the condom is on the outside (it will look like a little beanie), so it will unroll easily as your move your hand down your cock.

 - Put the condom on the head of your erect dick and squeeze the air out, then roll it down to the base.

 When both partners know what they’re doing, anal sex feels great for both the top and the bottom.
 For the top it’s obvious – you’re getting to fuck your partner’s ass, which is going to be a pretty sweet time for your dick.

 For the bottom, you’re going to feel stimulation in two ways.
 The first point of stimulation is at the anal opening, where there are lots of nerve endings to respond to your partner sliding in and out.
 The other spot to keep a feel out for is your prostate, which is sometimes called the male G-spot.

 It’s a gland that controls a lot of your body’s sexual responses, so when it’s getting rubbed by someone’s cock (or fingers or a toy) then it can be pretty spectacular.
 It can take some time for your body to adapt to getting fucked, so the first couple of goes will probably feel quite strange.